 Management.

-community must have an incident command or management method

-or strategy to deal with urban trees.
+A community must have an incident command or management method or strategy to deal with urban trees.
 In a small community it might even be a volunteer Tree Board that meets on a regular basis to discuss community trees to determine what actions ought to be taken to protect, preserve of replant trees on pubic property.
-In addition, it is common for volunteer organizations such as this to offer management services, advise and educational programming about trees for private property owners.
+In addition, common for volunteer it is organizations such as this to offer management services, advise and educational programming about trees for private property owners.
 The essence of management is leadership.
-Who will lead a community's efforts and actions toward trees?
-Since trees are such an important aspect to a needs to have a least one person in charge who understands, or is capable of learning about trees and their needs and care in a city.
+Who will lead а community's efforts and actions toward trees?
+Since trees are such an important aspect to quality of life every community a needs to have a least one person in charge who understands, or is capable of learning about trees and their needs and care in a city.
 This person might be an arborist, urban forester, horticulturist or even a landscape architect.
+For larger communities management can be more formal with actual city employees assigned the task of managing community trees.
+At this level key management concerns include the analysis of the tree resource, organizing a management staff, hiring and training employees, acquiring equipment and seeking resources that may include an annual budget, grants, gifts and an income stream from the performance of specific services.
+A summary of key management activities include:

 Fig. No. 17.0.
-Management Requires That Someone Be In Charge quality of life every community

-New Orleans Times Picayune image
+Management Requires That Someone Be In Charge unity New Orleans Times Picayune image